‘Red Dead Redemption 2’ Has An Unfortunate Side Effect For Anyone Named O’Driscoll

 — DJMegaHurtz (@DJMegaHurtz) November 5, 2018

 The name O’Driscoll dates to Ireland, and the earliest known mention of the name was in 1103.
-There are 3,000 census records on Ancestry.com with the name O’Driscoll.
+There are 3,000 census records on the Ancestry website with the name O’Driscoll.

 The real Colm O’Driscoll has started blocking people to avoid the harassment.

 “I’m hoping they’re all just joking and having fun,” he said of the online bullies.

 More than 17 million copies of RDR2 have already been sold, according to The Guardian.
-In fact, the game already sold more copies in its first 8 days than its predecessor, Red Dead Redemption, sold in 8 years.
+In fact, the game already sold more copies in its first eight days than its predecessor, Red Dead Redemption, sold in eight years.

 That’s a lot of people learning to hate everyone named O’Driscoll.